xboltzmann/home/docs/blog/posts/breathe.md

 ## Highlights

-1. Consciously controlling breathing can significantly influence our nervous system function, sleep quality, heartbeat, and blood flow. [page 44]
+1. Consciously controlling breathing can significantly influence our nervous system function, sleep quality, heartbeat, and blood flow. [pg.
+44]

-2. In a single breath, more molecules of air will pass through your nose than all the grains of sand of all the world's beaches-- trillions and trillions of them. [page 44]
+2. In a single breath, more molecules of air will pass through your nose than all the grains of sand of all the world's beaches-- trillions and trillions of them. [pg.
+44]

 3. Breathing is a power switch to a vast network called the autonomic nervous system - two sections of this system: